'Why Bloomberg?' and other questions you could be asked at your interview

 How will Bloomberg help you achieve your career ambitions?

 Mention any training programmes that you might be interested in and how you hope they might develop your work in the future.
 Bloomberg has a somewhat legendary policy of not rehiring anyone who has left the company, so it’s probably best not talk about taking long sabbaticals down the line.
 If you want to work for Bloomberg in one of its many offices abroad, perhaps try to use an example of a travel experience where you had to interact with different people and cultures to explain why this would be a good fit for you.
 What do you like about Bloomberg’s culture?
 If you choose to talk about this at interview, it may help to remember that the company famously has expansive modern headquarters and rules against private offices and other hierarchy-enforcing infrastructure.
 You could articulate what you like about this sort of environment – or something else that strikes you as interesting.

 Bloomberg deals in news as well as finance and the topics often overlap – and you are almost guaranteed to be asked a question about current affairs.
 According to anecdotal reports from past Bloomberg candidates, the topic is likely to change regularly or even day-to-day.
 These commercial awareness style questions can be tough, so read on for our tips on how to handle them.

 Stay up to date with Bloomberg’s running news service, which is available on their main website.
-Know who each billionaire is on the visual data graphic, and read the stories about economies around the world.
 Bloomberg’s news should become your new religion in the days, weeks and months before the interview, and on the morning of the interview itself.
-This is still no guarantee of success – Bloomberg may ask you about an older story which has had a lasting impact.
+This is still no guarantee of success – Bloomberg may ask you about an older story that has had a lasting impact.